Introduction

 Sourcing and Supply Chain Reliability

-A reliable supply chain is vital for obtaining high-quality components for high-reliability applications.
+A reliable supply chain is vital for obtaining high reliability components.
 Engineers should work with trusted suppliers who provide detailed documentation and adhere to industry standards like ISO 9001:2015 for quality management.
 Counterfeit components pose a significant risk in critical systems, potentially leading to unexpected failures.
 Implementing robust sourcing strategies and verifying component authenticity through traceability programs can mitigate these risks.
 Consistency in supply also ensures that projects are not delayed due to component shortages or quality issues.

 Stress Testing and Simulation